caioteixeira/UnityTextureAtlasCreator/README.md

 ## How it works
 * All textures are combined on a texture atlas using [Unity's built-in PackTextures method](https://docs.unity3d.com/ScriptReference/Texture2D.PackTextures.html)
 * A new material that uses the texture atlas is created.
-* New UV's are created and applied on each selected mesh.
+* New UV's are calculated and applied to each selected mesh.
 Currently it is not saving the new meshes on assets, but it should be easy to do. :)

 ## How to use
 * Add the Editor folder to your project.